dLopreiato/lopreiato.family/README.md

-# lopreiato.family
+# Lopreiato.Family
-The lopreiato family website
+The lopreiato family website.
+Not accepting PRs.
+Not accepting contributors.